Enrollment is open:

 - Exclusive access to Dr. Noe’s word-by-word, line-by-line explanatory videos on each of the Moss readings for that module, 40 in all.
-The length of these videos depends on the length of the reading, and thus vary from 10 to 30 minutes in length, for approximately 15 hours of video instruction per module.
+The length of these videos depends on the length of the reading, and thus vary from 12 to 43 minutes in length, for more than 20 hours of video instruction per module.

-- Exclusive access to Dr. Noe’s Greek Quick Sheets (GQS1, 2, etc.): clearly presented, carefully compressed and curated explanations and charts of the Greek language (based on the Greek grammars of Goodwin and H.W.
+- Exclusive access to Dr. Noe’s Greek Quick Sheets (GQS1-6): clearly presented, carefully compressed and curated explanations and charts of the Greek language (based on the Greek grammars of Goodwin and H.W.
 Smyth).
 These GQS’s are consistently referenced in each of the videos so that the student can follow along and check their knowledge as they make their way through the readings.

-- 1 midterm exam, after lesson 20, cumulative and personally graded.
+- 1 cumulative midterm exam, after lesson 20.

-- 1 final exam, after lesson 40, cumulative and personally graded.
+- 1 cumulative final exam, after lesson 40.